chen-assert/cccbd_web/Document/01_system_draft.md

 ### 4.1.1 Logic

-- Logic of customer-end.
+- The logic of customer-end.

-  First the customer need to sign in, if the customer doesn’t have an account he/she can apply for one in the applying interface.
+  First, the customer needs to sign in, if the customer doesn’t have an account he/she can apply for one in the applying interface.
 The system will send an Ajax to the back-end for login request, and then the back-end will return a state code.
-In the customer_homepage interface customers can apply for lost luggage, buy new policies and check all the policies they have already bought.
+In the customer_homepage interface, customers can apply for lost luggage, buy new policies and check all the policies they have already bought.

   In the lost luggage interface, customers can write claims by fill the forms, they need to input the date when they lost it, their real name, and their policy number.
-Also they can find the processing policies if they have more than one claim.
+Also, they can find the processing policies if they have more than one claim.

   <font color=#FF0000>  In the select product interface, </font>

-- Logic of the employee-end.
+- The logic of the employee-end.

   Every employee will be given an account at the very beginning when they work in the company.
 Like the customer-end, they need to sign in and the system will send an Ajax to the back-end for login request, and then the back-end will return a state code.

-  In the dashboard the employee can see the number of processed and unprocessed claims.
-To achieve this, unprocessed will get the number of all the claims which state is ‘waiting’, and processed will get the number of the rest of them.
-To process the claims, the employee need to click the policyNo and then it will skip to the processing interface.
+  In the dashboard, the employee can see the number of processed and unprocessed claims.
+To achieve this, unprocessed will get the number of all the claims which state is ‘waiting’, and process will get the number of the rest of them.
+To process the claims, the employee needs to click the policyNo and then it will skip to the processing interface.
 In this interface, the whole details will be displayed to the employee and there are three buttons under the details, approve, deny, and ask for more information.
 Click the button and then will set the state to this claim, then skip to the Unprocessed interface, the number of unprocessed will minus one.